lknapp/bike-database/notes.md

 - remove clients#number_of_calls
 - remove clients#application_date_bkp
 - remove clients#pickup_Date_bkp
+- bike date_sold column should be datetime
+- add tests to ensure that pages render

 # Bugs
-- when client is created without date, app breaks
-- mark as sold should be disabled after bike is sold
 - when application voided, bike should go back to pool of bikes

 # Other